isabelleli/whack-16-team14/README.md

 - [ ] add timer for going to next scenario after the transitional response
 - [ ] make sure that ^ works, debug accordingly
 - [ ] make buttons transparent
 - [ ] for the first four images, arrange the placement of each of the buttons in the style section
 - [ ] add the rest of the images
 - [ ] arrange placement of rest of buttons in the style section
 - [ ] add effects
 - [ ] add audio
 - [ ] add full screen mode
+- [ ] link custom domain
+- [ ] text animations